Popscotch/Clicker-Game-Tutorial/README.md

 ### Step 1 - Creating a generatory class in JavaScript

 Let's define a 'generator' class.
 This is what represents a generator, and we'll use this class to make more generators.
+In your `scripts.js` file, add the following code:

 ```JS
 class Generator {